confio/ProofOfEngagement/Architecture.md

 1. Governance control and voting power
 1. Support dPoS and delegator rewards/slashing
 1. Support dPoE and delegator rewards/slashing
-1. Experiment with different curves for PoE (and enable open experimentation)

 ## Contract-Controlled Validators